-Although Chinook Salmon abundance has been determined to be low this year, hatchery production Chinook Salmon are present in the local Craig and Klawock area are being harvested by subsistence users fishing under sport fishing regulations at this time.
+Chinook Salmon are still present in good numbers in the local Craig and Klawock area are being harvested by subsistence users fishing under sport fishing regulations at this time.
 The State of Alaska increased harvest opportunity in outside waters by increasing the daily harvest limit to three fish starting June 15.